mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  you'd already compiled and packaged all the other modules (a couple of minutes each) and setup the versions correctly (yuck, hours).
 Where was all that additional time going?

-We started dropping BUCK files into our main module and watched the build times drop.
+We started dropping BUCK files into our main module.
+There were some clear "seams" where modules were trying to emerge and we could materialise these easily with a judiciously placed BUCK file.
+Build times began to drop as the build steps began running concurrently.
+During this period we were support Ant and Buck builds concurrently which added a few challenges.

 Once the main module was largely building with Buck we started moving the other modules under the same source tree and watched as manual module integration just didn't need to happen anymore.
 The team were happier, modularisation stopped being a dirty word, dependency management for both 3rd party tools and internal modules became quick and easy.

-A whole class of expensive activities just vanished from our process.
+**A whole class of expensive activities just vanished from our process.**

 Taking a leaf out of the LMAX continuous performance tuning book we started measuring build times a few months before we began migrating to Buck (we now have data for half a million builds).
-I had always hoped that we would see the total time spent building drop - if you're not waiting for builds then you're writing awesome code right?
-Instead we saw the number of builds per day increase, in fact it's now more than 5 times higher than it was 18 months ago.
-I guess we developers crave feedback, if we can get feedback quicker then we just grab more.
+We saw the number of builds per day increase while the total time spent building remained roughly the same.
+We now build more than 5 times more frequently than we did 18 months ago.
+Most builds now take less than a minute and tend to be proportional to the amount of change rather than the total size of the code.
+We developers crave feedback, if we can get feedback quicker then we just grab more.

+I'll restate this because I think it's really important.
+The two principle questions that a developer should be asking about their commits:

+  * Does my code work?
+  * Did I break anything else in the process?

+It now takes less than a minute to get an answer.

 ## Why is it faster?

 ### Parallelism

+Bearing in mind that our Ant build was largely single-threaded, our first win was parallelism.

 Take the basic anatomy of building a Java application.

 ![lifecycle 1]({{ "/assets/java-build-lifecycle-1.png" | prepend: site.baseurl }})